RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK8212/Quickstart/README.md

 />

 ::: tip 📝 NOTE
-If connection is unsuccessful, please recheck the connections between the RAK8212 WisTrio iTracker Pro, JTAG, and the connecting wires.
+If the connection is unsuccessful, please recheck the connections between the RAK8212 WisTrio iTracker Pro, JTAG, and the connecting wires.
 :::

 1. Open the download firmware of the RAK8212 WisTrio iTracker Pro by dragging it into the window as shown in the image below: